 Amicus (ah-Me-cus) is a non-profit academic exchange program designated by the US Department of State to sponsor secondary school students on a J-1 visa.
 We have earned a Full Listing status by CSIET (Council on Standards for International Educational Travel).
-A copy of our 2013-2014 Certificate of Acceptance can be found here.
+A copy of our current Certificate of Acceptance can be found here.

 The Amicus program has more than 30 years of exchange experience.
 Amicus has befriended more than 1,500 students from 33 countries.
 Amicus students are screened for fluency and proficiency in English.
 They must be of sound character with above average maturity.
 They are expected to interact well with both their peers and adults.
 Students are prepared for their year by trained Amicus Representatives in their home country and the US by the local Amicus Rep after arrival.
 Amicus students must respect the policies and guidelines of the host school including those pertaining to attendance, conduct, grade level, course requirements and school function.
 Amcius students must maintain a minimum “C” grade average.
 Amicus students are encouraged to make meaningful contributions to enhance the school environment.